binarytrails-ai/aiagent-workshop/docs/docs/00-setup_instructions.md

 ## Let's get started 👩‍💻🤖

-Once your Codespace is ready, you're all set to dive into the labs!

-Begin with the first lab to explore Semantic Kernel using GitHub models:
+Once your environment is ready, move on to the first lab to explore Semantic Kernel using GitHub models:

 👉 **[Lab 1: Explore Semantic Kernel with GitHub Models](./01-lab-1-using_github_models.md)**